mabel-dev/opteryx/README.md

 #### Execute a Simple Query

-Example usage, querying one of the internal example datasets.
+Example usage, executing a query which makes no references to any datasets.

 ~~~python
 import opteryx